-My kids love meringue cookies because of their light crunchy taste and melt-in-your- mouth sweet flavor.
-I love that I can make these with two ingredients I always have:
+My kids love meringue cookies because of their light, crunchy texture and melt-in-your-mouth sweet flavor.
+I love that I can make these with two ingredients I always have: egg whites and sugar.

 Of course, there are lots of options to add flavor, create shapes, and puff up more, but in a pinch, you can make these fabulous treats with just those two ingredients!

 - Cinnamon and nut

 - Meringue kiss cookies in any flavor (using extract) or color (using food coloring)

 - Orange mini chocolate chip

 - No sugar